 Those little bruises on Michael Phelps shoulders stimulated huge interest in cupping therapy.
-The Olympic cupping craze!
-Earlier this week I was filmed doing cupping by the magazine Marie Claire.

 How does cupping work?

 Cupping creates a vacuum in a glass or plastic cup.
 This pulls the skin, connective tissue, and muscle up and results in the classic cupping bruise.

 Cupping can help muscle soreness and pain after a workout.
 Cupping has been shown to reduce inflammation from a strenuous workout.

 Cupping helps with acute injuries to reduce inflammation and begin the healing process.

 Cupping is an ancient technique with developed in Asia thousands of years ago and spread throughout the world.

 In ancient times, wooden bamboo cups were used.
 These cups can also be dipped in medicine and placed on the body allowing the medicine to be absorbed in the area of the cup.